ashwath-radha/ThyGraph/README.md

 ## Additional Files

-Include brief descriptions of auxiliary files in codebase.
+Will include brief descriptions of auxiliary files in codebase.